K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Provide packages from other releases as releases of dir, including spec.lock in the directory so that the CLI references a specific package when creating a release
+	Provide packages from other releases as releases of dir, including spec. lock in the directory so that the CLI references a specific package when creating a release
 	References https://bosh.io/docs/package-vendoring.html